spotinst/help/src/docs/ocean/features/cluster-orientation.md

 The valid values are: costOriented, balanced, cheapest

-> **Tip**: If you have already configured cluster orientation at the Elastigroup level (i.e., using the Elastigroup API), those configurations will not be impacted, and will still apply in Ocean.
+> **Tip**: If you have already configured cluster orientation at the Elastigroup level (i.e., using the Elastigroup API), those configurations will not be impacted, and will still apply to Ocean.
 Going forward, all cluster orientation configurations for Ocean should be made in the Ocean APIs only.

 To define the cluster orientation for a virtual node group, you can use [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs, Look for the following attribute: